 The ICMR committee recommended termination of the study and for its status in the CTRI to show the reasons for termination.
 It further stated that the Drug Controller General of India (DCGI) should examine whether the respective institutional ethics committees that permitted the studies were constituted in accordance with existing regulations.
 It said “the respective ethics committees may be directed to explain how they permitted such study in violation of the IMS Act”.
 The committee recommended the prosecution of violators to serve as a deterrent.
 Nestle has been arguing that its sponsorship of such studies does not amount to violating the IMS Act.7

+The ICMR is paramount moral, ethical and disciplinary body in India and hence needs to control, correct and administer such acts of unethical promotion of infant milk substitutes which violates the law of the land.
 It is hoped that Nestle India will learn from this sad happening and desist from such acts of violating the laws of the land in future.

 References